 Comfortable in a wide range of genres, Swoboda is a core member of the punk-jazz quartet Gutbucket alongside Ken Thomson, Ty Citerman and Adam Gold.
 Gutbucket released Dance in 2016, an album of new original material recorded live at The Stone in NYC, and toured extensively behind the record in both Europe and North America.
 Swoboda is a creative collaborator in the group, contributing compositions to the band's unique and expansive repertoire.
 In years past, Swoboda participated as a fellow in both OneBeat's 2015 residency and tour on the west coast and OneBeat Istanbul.
 OneBeat is a program which employs collaborative original music as a potent new form of cultural diplomacy.
 Throughout each of these experiences Swoboda collaborated with musicians from around the world in creating and performing new cross-genre works as well as engaging in outreach programs with surrounding schools and communities.
 In 2016, Swoboda was very happy to join fellow OneBeat alumni in the Ladama Project, a performance and educational ensemble of four women from across the Americas who have come together to address gender equality issues in all aspects of music education, business, and performance.
+Ladama's debut, selftitled album has been featured on NPR's All Things Considered and Heavy Rotation shows and reached the tops of both iTunes and Amazon's Latin charts.
 In the summers of 2013-14 Swoboda was a Robert Black bass fellow at the Bang on a Can Summer Music Festival.

 An accomplished orchestral player, Swoboda has performed with the American Symphony Orchestra, American Composers Orchestra, the New York Pops Orchestra, the Riverside Symphony, the Bard Music Festival Orchestra and the Teatro alla Scala Orchestra.
 With the ASO, Swoboda has appeared as principal double bass at Carnegie Hall, Symphony Space and the Fisher Center at Bard College.
 Swoboda was a regular sub for Les Misérables on Broadway and has performed number of other Broadway shows including A Christmas Story, Paramour, and The Nance.